Supreme Court takes up abortion pill dispute

 Mifepristone is widely used across the U.S. to end a pregnancy in the first 10 weeks of gestation.
 It was first approved in 2000, and about half of all abortions nationwide are performed using mifepristone as the first of a two-pill regimen.
 It is also used to help manage miscarriages.

 The lawsuit is not focused on abortion access, but rather the Food and Drug Administration’s (FDA) drug approval process.
-The decision could have major implications for the biopharma industry.
+The decision could have major implications for the biopharma industry and FDA’s approval authority.

 The U.S. Court of Appeals for the 5th Circuit ruled in August that mifepristone — both Mifeprex and its generic counterpart — can stay on the market in states where abortion is legal, but changes the FDA made since 2016 to ease access to the drug were not allowed because the agency did not follow proper procedure in enacting them.